Adastram1/tray_manager/README.md

                         unchecked_callback=unchecked, unchecked_callback_args=("I'm now unchecked",))
 ```

-To get the current state of the checkbox (checked : True | unchecked : False | disabled : None), you can use the .get_status() function as followed :
+To get the current state of the checkbox, you can use the .get_status() function as followed :

 ```python
 from tray_manager import CheckBox